FSavoy/visuo-server/README.md

 ### Radiosondes

 Importing radiosonde measurements follows a different approach.
 We use the [database maintained by the University of Wyoming](http://weather.uwyo.edu/upperair/sounding.html) to gather the data.
 This project only supports a single radiosonde launch location, which should be informed by writing the station number into the `visuo-open-source/settings.py` file.
-Executing `.\manage.py download_radiosonde --start-date [YYYY-mm-dd] --end-date [YYYY-mm-dd]` download the data between the provided dates.
+Executing `.\manage.py download_radiosonde --start-date [YYYY-mm-dd] --end-date [YYYY-mm-dd]` downloads the data between the provided dates.
 Calling the same script without arguments (`.\manage.py download_radiosonde`) downloads the latest data available.
 Use a *cron* job on the server to invoke this script twice a day in order to automatically download the measurements for all new radiosonde launches.

 ## License